 Definition A positive feedback loop is a situation where two events are mutually reinforcing.
 With this situation, a small change in one input can cause a bigger final increase in both the initial input and the secondary effect.

 Suppose, there is a rise in demand for buying a commodity.
 This rise in demand leads to rising prices.
 However, rising prices can encourage many investors to take interest in the commodity and also buy the commodity.
 Therefore, the rise in price encourages more demand.

 Positive feedback loop – house prices

 To some extent, we can see a positive feedback loop during a housing boom.
-If there are factors (e.g. low interest rates, rising incomes) which lead to rise in demand for buying a house, this will push up house prices.
+If there are factors (e.g. low-interest rates, rising incomes) which lead to a rise in demand for buying a house, this will push up house prices.
 A sustained rise in house prices is a factor in encouraging more buy to let investors, who wish to buy a house to gain from the rising house prices.

 We can see this kind of behaviour with many commodity bubbles.
-From the South Sea Bubble to the Dot Com bubble of the 00s.
-It requires a particular human psychology – where individuals place high value on prices as a sign of value.
+From the South Sea Bubble to the Dot Com Bubble of the 00s.
+It requires a particular human psychology – where individuals place a high value on prices as a sign of value.
 There are different concepts to explain how investors can get over-excited by a commodity which rises in value.

 - Herding behaviour – people follow the wisdom of crowds – with rising prices and widespread enthusiasm a sign that it would be good to join the crowd and other investors.

 - Irrational exuberance – the idea investors can get excited by rising prices – forgetting that the value of a stock depends on many more factors than mere past performance.